cirept/QA_Toolbox/docs/README.md

 | All links that lead to an actual page will be flagged. |
 | ***'404 Link'*** |
 | All links that result in a 404 error (link leads to a page that doesn't exist) with be flagged and should be addressed. |
+|

+![Href]
+| For every link, the href(url destination) of the link will be appended to the title of the link following, "URL: ".

 <br>
 <br>